Marriage Devotion Day 24 – Setting Aside Your Desires to Disciple

 - Let your spouse know when you observe their sin.

 Time to Reflect

-What is the hardest item on the list of twenty for you to do with your spouse?
+What is the most problematic item on the list for you to do with your spouse?
 Why is it hard?

-Make it your aim to change that, which begins by talking to God and, eventually, your spouse so you both can work at improving the snag in your marriage.
+Make it your aim to change that marriage impediment, which begins by talking to God and, eventually, your spouse so you both can work at improving the snag in your marriage.